 Social Media and Other SEO Tips

-64. Social Sharing Plugins: Social proof is important for SEO, but a lot of social sharing plugins are way too slow for your blog and will cause too many errors.
+Social proof is important for SEO, but a lot of social sharing plugins are way too slow for your blog and will cause too many errors.
 I recommend that you use the Google page speed tool and if your website gets below an 80/100 then you should take a hard look at your social sharing plugins.
 The social sharing plugin I use and recommend (and is the fastest I have tested) is Easy Social Share Buttons.
-It’s worth paying for a high quality social plugin – most are inexpensive.
+It’s worth paying for a high-quality social plugin – most are inexpensive.

-65. Google Plus Integration: Very few people use Google plus (but evidently it’s popular in India?), but it’s a powerful SEO tool.
-The biggest two reasons – sharing a link on Google plus creates a backlink from Google to the post and I personally find that my posts get indexed by Google faster when I share them on Google plus.
+Very few people use Google Plus (evidently it’s popular in India?), but it’s a powerful SEO tool.
+The biggest two reasons – sharing a link on Google+ creates a backlink from Google to the post and I personally find that my posts get indexed by Google faster when I share them on Google+.
 So sign up for a free Google+ business account (different than personal) for your blog and start sharing.
-Then follow Millennial Money on Google + 🙂

 Phew.
-Congratulations if you made it to the end of the 5,000+ word post!
-Remember the longer the better for SEO?
+Congratulations if you made it to the end of this nearly 5,000+ word post!
 I will continue to add to this over time.

 If you have any questions let me know below in the comments and I will do my best to help answer your question or point you in the right direction.
-All SEO questions welcome.
-Oh yeah, and sign up for my SEO newsletter below where I share high quality SEO tips and cool SEO ideas.
+Sign up for my SEO newsletter below where I share high-quality SEO tips and cool SEO ideas.
 There’s no real schedule to my emails – but I can assure you that they will help you with your SEO.